Laboralphy/o876-battle-system/documentation/references/property-effect-methods.md

 ### init ({ effect, ... })

-This method will be called on effect creation. `type` and `amp` will be set with proper values.
+This method will be called on effect/property creation. `type` and `amp` will be set with proper values.